dannycusack/210-Project/README.md

 This allows the CSV reader to handle the columns and rows to the Track struct

-I used different functions to perform the project:
+I used tested different functions to very the correctness of the project:
 Load_tracks_from_csv
 This uses the csv crate to read the file and map each row in the CSV to the Track struct Select_track